cloudera/hue/docs/sdk/sdk.md

 ![Interacting with Hadoop](interactingwithhadoop.png)

-Hue provides some APIs for interacting with Hadoop.
+HUE provides some APIs for interacting with Hadoop.
 Most noticeably, there are python file-object-like APIs for interacting with HDFS.
 These APIs work by making Thrift calls to "plug-ins" running inside the Hadoop daemons.
 The Hadoop administrator must enable these plug-ins.

 ### On the Front-End

 ![JFrames](jframes.png)

-Hue provides a front-end framework allowing you to co-locate many logical applications within the same windowing environment.
+HUE provides a front-end framework allowing you to co-locate many logical applications within the same windowing environment.
 The essential pattern is that individual apps handle their own HTTP requests.
 The front-end renders the responses of those requests in windows within